 It (is) white, soft, wonderful.

-“It is so white, and so soft, and so nice.”
+(It is so white, and so soft, and so nice.)

 Dû vaer

-Sevin uil elvain viñ chaust bîn nín.
+Sevin uil elvain viñ chaust/vi e·chaust bîn nín.

-Have-I dreams wonderful in the bed little my.
+Have-I dreams wonderful in-the bed little my.

-“l have the sweetest dreams in my little bed.”
+(l have the sweetest dreams in my little bed.)

 Merin i hevil dhû vaer, emel.

-I wish that you (polite) have (a) night good, mother.
+Wish-I that have-you (polite) (a) night good, mother.

 Sath levnui